Looking for an employer of record in Germany? Here’s what you need to know

 Partnering with a Temporary Work Agency (AuG Company) in Germany

-Germany does not legally recognize the Employer of Record (EOR) model.
-Instead, companies must engage talent through a licensed temporary work agency, also known as an Arbeitnehmerüberlassung (AuG) company.
+Instead, companies can engage talent through a licensed temporary work agency, also known as an Arbeitnehmerüberlassung (AuG) company.
 These agencies hold an AUG license, which is mandatory for labor leasing arrangements.

-Temporary work agencies assist with:
+Temporary work agencies typically assist with:

 • Drawing up employment contracts and other key documents